privacyguides/privacyguides.org/docs/email.md

 #### :material-check:{ .pg-green } Custom Domains and Aliases

 You can create up to 3 additional @skiff.com email aliases in addition to your primary account address on their free plan.
-[Custom domains](https://skiff.com/blog/custom-domain-setup) are available on their Pro or Business plan, and allow you to create unlimited aliases.
+Free accounts can add 1 [custom domain](https://skiff.com/blog/custom-domain-setup), and up to 15 custom domains on a paid plan.
+You can create unlimited aliases or a [catch-all](https://skiff.com/blog/catch-all-email-alias) alias on your custom domain.

 #### :material-alert-outline:{ .pg-orange } Private Payment Methods